Assessing REST API Test Generation Strategies with Log Coverage: Introduction

 \begin{itemize} \item \textbf{RQ1}: How does log coverage differ across black-box API test generation strategies? \item \textbf{RQ2}: Do different strategies reveal complementary runtime behaviors as measured by combined log coverage? \end{itemize}

-To answer RQ1, we use log coverage as a relative estimate of behavioral exploration achieved by different test suites.
+To answer RQ1, we use log coverage as an estimate of behavioral exploration achieved by different test suites.
 By comparing the number of unique log templates discovered by each strategy, we assess their relative ability to exercise system behaviors.
 To answer RQ2, we use combined log coverage to assess whether different strategies reveal distinct runtime behaviors.
-The overlap in discovered unique log templates indicates the extent of shared behavioral exploration, where lower overlap suggests higher complementarity between strategies.
+The overlap in discovered unique log templates indicates shared behavioral exploration, where lower overlap suggests higher complementarity between strategies.

 Our results indicate that LLM-generated tests by Claude Opus 4.6 discover nearly 30\% more unique log templates than the human-written Locust baseline, while EvoMaster-generated tests discover approximately 27\% fewer.
 Combining human-written tests with LLM-generated tests substantially increases overall coverage, demonstrating that the strategies exercise partially distinct runtime behaviors.
 Although our study is limited to a single system, it provides empirical evidence on the usefulness of log coverage for assessing and comparing black-box REST API test generation strategies.